turingschool/curriculum/tutorials/routes/router.markdown

 end
 ```

-Now, with that one line added, when I run `rake routes` I see this (lightly formatted for clarity):
+Now, with that one line added, when I run `rake routes` I see this:

 ```bash
 $ rake routes